SonarQube installation on docker container with docker-compose

 Simple Jenkins Declarative Pipeline to Push Docker Image To Docker Hub

-Read more on Docker Click here
+To read more on Docker click here

 Pre-requisite

-For the purpose of this post, we assume Docker is already installed on the system.
+For the purpose of this post, we will assume Docker is already installed on the system.
 If not then please install it from official docker website.
 If you already have docker installed but do not have docker compose installed, then please go ahead and install Docker-compose based on your Linux distribution from here.

 Create Docker-compose file